leedavis81/altr-ego/README.md

 */

 // If at anytime you want to jump back into scope just fetch your object back.
-// You can throw it back into AltrEgo::create() whenever you need
+// You can throw it back into Altrego::create() whenever you need
 $backToScope = $alterEgo->getObject();
 ```